 Evaluation after Receipt of Continuing Contract

-Faculty members on continuing contract will be evaluated every five (5) years unless the Academic Dean/Supervising Administrator feels that a special evaluation is warranted due to problems or concerns regarding the faculty member's performance.
+Faculty members on continuing contract will be evaluated every five (5) years unless the Academic Dean/Supervising Administrator feels that an off-cycle evaluation is warranted due to problems or concerns regarding the faculty member's performance.

-Should the necessity arise for such a special evaluation, it will deal only with the problems noted by the Academic Dean/Supervising Administrator.
+Should the necessity arise for an off-cycle evaluation, it will deal only with the problems noted by the Academic Dean/Supervising Administrator.
+The off-cycle evaluation will include, but is not limited to, any of the elements of evaluation deemed appropriate by the circumstances including classroom observations by the Dean/Supervising Administrator or their designee; review of Student Opinion Surveys, and interviews with appropriate parties relevant to the issue at hand.

-The faculty member and the Academic Dean/Supervising Administrator will construct a specific written performance improvement plan (See Appendix C) that will include notice that continuing contract may be in jeopardy.
+The faculty member and the Academic Dean/Supervising Administrator will construct a specific written performance improvement plan (See Form 4, Performance Improvement Plan in Appendix C) that will include notice that continuing contract may be in jeopardy.

 In general practice and except in cases of serious breach of faculty responsibilities or unlawful offense(s), a continuing contract faculty member will be given at least one academic year to rectify the shortfalls identified in the portfolio review process.